surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 end
 {% endhighlight %}

 We've turned our mount and event handler into one line functions.
 This is a lot cleaner and easier to read than what we had before, and we've also removed the need to import `Ecto.Changeset` into our LiveView.
+Our behavior is moving into our macro, and as a result our LiveView keeps getting simpler.

 ## Extending the Macro Further